 The most important element is food: my domain, my forte or so I like to think.
 And seeing as you’re reading this, you’re probably not the oven-ready, self-basting mini turkey roast kind.
 I’ve tried to put together here a bunch of tips and recipes, for what it’s worth.
 If it makes anyone enjoy Christmas more, I’ll be ecstatic.

 Don’t get drunk on Christmas Eve.
 I know, the festive spirit (or spirits) and all, but if a turkey awaits you in the fridge, you need to be cold turkey.
 Excuse the bad pun and all the other bad puns.

 Make a list.
 Make several lists: a present list (a past and a future too; see warning about puns), a food list with cooking dates, a shopping list (book Ocado NOW, it might be too late already), a baking list, a guest list and a party outfits list.
 And a list of people who on no account should be invited even on the Boxing Day.

 Control the potluck.
 Food wasting is the cardinal sin of holidays, so if you’re bringing food, make sure there aren’t going to be five bowls of trifle and not a single vegetable side.
 If it’s at yours, give clear instructions to people about what to bring.
 So they’ll think you’re a bully, so what.
 Better than five bowls of trifle.

 Don’t serve trifle.
 It’s a wannabe-failed tiramisu and usually downright disgusting.

 Go for the bowls on the table serving style.
-The loading everyone’s plate individually belongs with Mr Carson and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.
+The loading everyone’s plate individually belongs with the butler and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.